 Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately.
-Referrals should follow the local referral process.
-(KCSIE 2023, paragraph 59).
+Referrals should follow the local referral process (KCSIE 2024, paragraph 57, page 19).